Get to Know the Millennial Homebuyer

 Top cities for millennials buying a home

-According to the most recent data, some of the top major cities for millennial homebuyers last month were:
+According to the most recent data, the top 10 cities for millennial homebuyers are:

 Some other interesting tidbits from the report?
-About 40% of recent buyers were single, and the average age was just under 32.
+About 40% of recent buyers were single; the average age was just under 32.
 The average FICO score was 739.

 Millennials could bring in a good amount of business in the coming years.

 So understanding what they want, where they’re headed, and what financial foundation they’re working with?
-That can only help your career — and your bottom line — in the long run.
+That can only help your career and bottom line in the long run.

 Want more help growing your business and bringing in new clients?
 Check out our real estate agent resources now.